 The original study proposed an annexation area consisting of approximately 20.5 quarter sections, which would give the City enough land supply for a 50-year growth horizon.
-After annexation negotiations between the City of Cold Lake and the M.D., it was agreed that this growth horizon would be reduced to 35 years, with a new annexation area encompassing 11 quarter sections east and west of Highway 28 between Cold Lake North and South.
-The new agreement was reflected in the 2017 Growth Study Addendum and became the formal annexation area approved by the Municipal Government Board.
+After annexation negotiations between the City of Cold Lake and the MD, it was agreed that this growth horizon would be reduced to 35 years, with a revised annexation area encompassing 11 quarter sections east and west of Highway 28 between Cold Lake North and South.
+The new agreement was reflected in the 2017 Growth Study Addendum and became the formal annexation area that was ultimately approved in 2019.